goat-community/goat/app/geoserver/gs-catalog/www/openlayers/readme.txt

 At the time of writing we're shipping with OpenLayers 2.8

-Update this file every time you upgrade to track what's the current version of OpenLayers we ship with.
+UPDATE this file every time you upgrade to track what's the current version of OpenLayers we ship with.

 This compressed build is a build of the full OpenLayers library.